DataDog/the-monitor/apache-apisix/collecting-eks-cluster-metrics.md

 The following is an example on how to activate the datadog plugin for a specific route.
 We are assumming your `dogstatsd` agent is already up an running.

+> The API key used in the following example is not a real key, please change it accordingly.

 ```shell
 # enable plugin for a specific route
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '